Supplier Code of Conduct

 Purpose of the Supplier Code of Conduct

-The Supplier Code of Conduct outlines ShipBob’s expectations of its Suppliers and provides guidelines with respect to responsible sourcing, including our commitments to human rights, the environment, health and safety, business ethics and the development of a diverse and sustainable supply chain.
-All Suppliers and business partners must comply with our Supplier Code of Conduct.
-We refer to “Suppliers” as any third party that provides goods or services to ShipBob for compensation.
+The Supplier Code of Conduct outlines ShipBob’s expectations of its Suppliers (defined below) and provides guidelines with respect to responsible sourcing, including our commitments to human rights, the environment, health and safety, business ethics and the development of a diverse and sustainable supply chain.
+All Suppliers and business partners must comply with our Supplier Code of Conduct (“SCC”).
+We refer to “Suppliers” as any third party that provides goods or services to ShipBob for compensation, including, but not limited to, vendors, distributors, fulfillment partners, channel partners, agents, and contractors.
+All Suppliers must communicate these expectations throughout their supply chain.
 Sub-contractors of Suppliers are also expected to comply with our Supplier Code of Conduct.
-For purposes of this SCC, a Supplier is defined as suppliers, vendors, distributors, fulfillment, channel partners, agents, contractors, and all other third parties and affiliates of ShipBob with whom ShipBob engages to provide the company any business goods, services, functions, or activities.

-All Suppliers must communicate these expectations throughout their supply chain.
 All Suppliers must comply with all applicable national, state, and local laws/regulations in the markets where they operate.
 However, where local laws or standards differ from this Supplier Code of Conduct, we expect our Suppliers to comply with the more stringent standards and principles.

 Introduction to Sustainable Procurement at ShipBob